Black Pepper Beef: The Ultimate Guide to Making This Flavorful

 3. Vitamins and Minerals

-- Iron: Beef is rich in heme iron, a highly absorbable form, which supports red blood cell production and energy levels.
+• Iron: Beef is an excellent source of heme iron, a highly absorbable form that aids in red blood cell production and supports energy levels.

 4. Carbohydrates